Roger Hertog: Philanthropy

-Apart from his educational work, Hertog has been a strong supporter of arts and culture in New York City.
-He is credited with helping spur modernization at the New-York Historical Society, joining the board in 2003.
+Apart from his educational work, Hertog has supported arts and culture in New York City.
+He is credited with helping spur modernization at the New York Historical Society, joining the board in 2003.
 In 2004, Hertog and fellow board members Lewis E. Lehrman and Richard Gilder helped fund an Alexander Hamilton exhibit at N-YHS.
-Additionally, he sponsored the creation of the Bronx Library Center, which opened in 2006.
+He sponsored the creation of the Bronx Library Center, which opened in 2006.

-During the 1990s, Hertog, along with other investors, launched one of the first privately funded school-voucher programs, funding 1,000 scholarships annually for poor families interested in sending their children to private schools.
+In the 1990s, Hertog, along with other investors, launched one of the first privately funded school-voucher programs, funding 1,000 scholarships annually for poor families interested in sending their children to private schools.
 Over 25,000 applied for the scholarships.
-He has invested in the Success Charter Network and Families for Excellent Schools in New York.
-Recently, he funded a study on the charter school movement in New York City and ways to better invest in it.
+He has invested in the Success Charter Network and Families for Excellent Schools in New York, and funded a study on the charter school movement in New York City.

 On November 15, 2007, Hertog was awarded a National Humanities Medal in a White House ceremony with U.S. President George W. Bush.
-The citation accompanying the award praised Hertog for "enlightened philanthropy on behalf of the humanities.
-His wisdom and generosity have rejuvenated institutions that are keepers of American memory."
 He won the William E. Simon Prize for Philanthropic Leadership in 2010.